Travelling to the USHow COVID-19 Affects Your Application to Travel

 U.S. Embassy & Consulates in Canada

 At this time, essential travel restrictions do not apply to air, freight rail, or sea travel between the United States and Canada.
 It strictly applies to passenger rail, passenger ferry travel, and pleasure boat travel between the two nations.
+All air passengers to the U.S., 2 years or older, including those in transit, are required to present a negative COVID-19 test result taken within 72 hours prior to their departure.

 A US Entry Waiver is issued by the United States Department of Homeland Security (DHS) so that Canadians can cross the border into the United States, even if they have a criminal record (including misdemeanors or alcohol-related driving offenses, such as DUI).
 Travellers with a US Entry Waiver can typically enter via air or land any number of times throughout the duration of their granted waiver.
 However, at this time due to COVID-19, travellers will not be able to submit their application through land or air, and travellers will have to wait until restrictions are lifted.